The features of amake are implemented by changing

 semaphore for communication with a script named

-.
-It then calls fork
+amake-collect.
+It then calls fork and

-to execute the script. amake-collect
+exec to execute the script. amake-collect is

 described in Amake-Collect, but its purpose is to

-create the target's .dep
+create the target's .dep and .sib files.

 access_child